Societe Generale 2026+ Charity Partner Application Process: FAQs

 Eligibility Criteria

-Our voluntary income is below £4.5m, can we apply in partnership with other charities to get over the threshold?
+Can we apply in partnership with other charities (eg. to ensure a greater geographical reach or to get over the £4.5m threshold)?

-We have decided against accepting applications from smaller charities, or a consortium of smaller charities, for this partnership.
+We have decided against accepting applications from a consortium or collaboration of smaller or regional charities for this partnership.
 There are a few reasons behind this:

 Would you consider working with a social enterprise, CIC or other non-profit organisation?